Sitecore/ASP.NET-Core-SDK/.github/pull_request_template.md

 ## Testing

 - [ ] The Unit & Intergration tests are passing.
-- [ ] I have added the necesary tests to cover my changes.
+- [ ] I have added the necessary tests to cover my changes.

 ## Terms
 <!-- Place an X in the [] to check. -->